andreroche/Project2018/README.md

 Supporting python code and relevant instructions for using this file(s) is uploaded to this respository in the format of .py files.

 # Research and Investigation into Fisher's Iris Data Set:
 Introduced by Ronald Fisher in a 1936 paper titled 'The use of multiple measurements in taxonomic problems', it is an example of linear discriminant analysis.
-The dataset itself is a mutivariate data set containing data of three Iris flower species.
+The data set itself is a mutivariate data set, that is to say it contains two or more variable quantities.
+Specificially it contains data of three Iris flower species.
+Four geometric features were recorded from the three species.
+They were Petal Length, Petal Width, Sepal Length and Sepal Width.